 Still, these are among the most rewarding and efficient means to keep a conversation flowing and get you on the eye level of locals.
 Languages are a means of communication after all and should not be about learning words and grammar rules that you cannot apply right away.

 We have grouped all phrases and expressions into various categories and came up with one or more example sentences for every single one, in order to give you a better feeling for the usage the phrases in an actual context.

 We cannot want to tell you how exactly you should use this list, but here is what worked for us:

 - Instead of forcing yourself to learn all of the phrases at once, go through the list and see if there are certain expressions you already know.

 - If you don’t know any of them, that’s perfectly fine as well.
 In that case, try to memorise one or two from each category that you find most useful.
 Think of the struggles you previously had in maintaining a conversation and see which one of the phrases could’ve helped you better in that case.

 - Once you have memorised a few of the phrases, try to build yourself a script around them.
 There are several ways to do that.
 Think of your previous or most likely next encounter.
 After that, imagine how the conversation could go and where you would probably get stuck.

-- Then imagine yourself using the phrase in order to bridge the gap.
-Imagine how the phrase will give you more time to think about what you’ll say next and how your conversation partner will naturally get the feel that you are worthy of their patience – as you hit a natural tone of conversation.
+- Next, imagine yourself using the phrase in order to bridge the gap.
+Imagine how the phrase will give you more time to think about what you’ll say next and how your conversation partner will naturally get the feeling that you are worthy of their patience – as you hit a natural tone of the conversation.

 You might get still stuck at first.
 You indeed might struggle to use the right phrase at the right time.
 But it really doesn’t matter as long as you try again and truly commit yourself to loosen and ease these unrewarding and robotic conversations you’ve had so far.